-Progress towards survey objectives is as follow (numbers refer to objectives described above):
+Progress towards survey objectives is as follows (numbers refer to objectives described above):

 - 1. We have completed data analyses and determined breeding phenology for scoters.
-Survey data from 2017-2019 has confirmed that the survey timing falls within the early nesting period for scoters, scaup and other sea ducks, which is ideal timing for breeding pair surveys - 2.
-We collected data using both fixed-wing and helicopter over the same areas in 2018 and 2019 such that we will be able to compare species composition from the different aircraft type and identify potential species identification issues.
-Preliminary analyses have identified some discrepancies in the proportions of species counted from the different aircrafts.
-Integration of helicopter and fixed-wing data are in progress. - 3.
+Survey data from 2017-2019 has confirmed that the survey timing falls within the early nesting period for scoters, scaup and other sea ducks, which is ideal timing for breeding pair surveys.
+A manuscript has been submitted to a peer-reviewed journal and is currently in review (see below) - 2.
+We collected data using both fixed-wing and helicopter over the same areas in 2018 and 2019 such that we are able to compare species composition from the different aircraft type and identify potential species identification issues.
+Analyses have identified some discrepancies in the proportions of species counted from the different aircrafts.
+Integration of helicopter and fixed-wing data are in progress and a manuscript is being drafted (see below). - 3.
 We developed an approach and derived estimates of species-specific detection probabilities from the helicopter in three years at six sites.
 We also collected data from the fixed-wing in two years at three sites.
-In 2019-20, we analysed the fixed-wing data and identified issues with species-specific detection among observers.
-We are working on a new model using species groupings, which appears to be more robust.
-This work is in progress. - 4.
+We completed data analyses and published two manuscripts in 2022 (see below) - 4.
 We collected data from six sites over three years.
 We quantified variation in species composition and detection across part of the range and the addition of the 2019 data allowed us to expand the analysis to eastern North America.
-We surveyed Lynx Lake NT for the third consecutive year in 2019 allowing for a robust evaluation of short-term variation in species composition and detection probabilities. - 5.
-We derived baseline population estimates for all surveyed areas, using helicopter data.
+We surveyed Lynx Lake NT for the third consecutive year in 2019 allowing for a robust evaluation of short-term variation in species composition and detection probabilities.
+A manuscript is in the final stages of write-up and will be submitted for publication in early 2023 (see below)

-6. We developed habitat models for scoters, scaup and Long-tail Ducks and expanded our models to include other species of interest including mergansers, Bufflehead, Canada Geese, Common Loons, Red-throated Loons, Ringnecked Ducks, Northern Pintails, Mallards, and Green-winged Teals based on 2017-2019 survey data.
+- 5. We derived baseline population estimates for all surveyed areas, using helicopter data. - 6.
+We developed habitat models for scoters, scaup and Long-tail Ducks and expanded our models to include other species of interest including mergansers, Bufflehead, Canada Geese, Common Loons, Red-throated Loons, Ringnecked Ducks, Northern Pintails, Mallards, and Green-winged Teals based on 2017-2019 survey data.
 Results show consistent patterns in habitat selection across years.
 We extracted habitat data across the Taiga Plains and Shield ecozones to make ecozone-wide density predictions.
+Analyses are completed and we are preparing a manuscript for publication, to be submitted in spring 2023.

-The project is on track to meet its overall objectives.
+The project is on track to meet its overall objectives, however travel restrictions due to the covid pandemic have prevented us from holding a workshop to develop monitoring recommendations.
 Our results to date confirm that the surveyed regions are core scoter breeding areas and are important for a number of other sea ducks and other waterfowl.
-The focus in 2021/22 will be to finalize data analyses, including the fixed-wing data, and writing of manuscripts on the breeding ecology of waterfowl in the Boreal-Arctic transition zone, integrated survey methodology, and approaches to estimate detection from aerial waterfowl surveys.
-A committee will be formed to develop monitoring recommendations for scoters and other waterfowl in the Boreal-Arctic transition zone.
-We expect this recommendation document to be completed in 2022.
+The focus in 2022/23 will be to develop monitoring recommendations for scoters and other waterfowl in the Boreal-Arctic transition zone and hold a workshop to discuss monitoring options.
+We expect this recommendation document to be completed in fall 2023.